List of monsters in Marvel Comics: Anuxa

-Anuxa is a giant monster who was first seen in Tales to Astonish #7 and was created by Stan Lee and Don Heck.

-Anuxa was part of a monstrous alien race that sent him to Earth as a scout.
-When the dominant species of Earth has died out, Anuxa is to claim the Earth for his kind.
-1,000,000 years later, Anuxa got impatient that humanity would survive the many disasters.
+Anuxa is an alien who was set to Earth as a scout to take over Earth.
+1,000,000 years later, Anuxa grows impatient, seeing that humanity has survived many disasters.
 Upon hearing of the atomic bomb, Anuxa went back into the iceberg that he was using as a hiding place and continued to bide his time for the day when the atomic bombs would wipe out humanity.

 Batragon

-Batragon is a giant bat/Komodo dragon hybrid monster that was first seen in Godzilla #4 and was created by Doug Moench and Tom Sutton.

-Batragon was once an ordinary bat and Komodo dragon that was transformed into a bat/Komodo dragon hybrid monster by a Lifestone that was wielded by Doctor Demonicus who then dispatched it to steal an oil tanker to use its oil to power his equipment.
-This attracted the attention of Godzilla, who then fought Batragon at Demonicus' volcano lair and destroyed it.
+Batragon is a giant bat/Komodo dragon hybrid monster created by Doctor Demonicus, who dispatched it to steal an oil tanker.
+This attracts the attention of Godzilla, who battles and kills Batragon.

 Behemoth

-Behemoth is an Atlantean beast that first appeared in Tales to Astonish #77 and was created by Stan Lee, Adam Austin, and Bill Everett.

-The Behemoth was an Atlantean beast that was created by Atlantean scientists to protect Atlantis from future threats.
+Behemoth is an Atlantean beast that was created by Atlantean scientists to protect Atlantis from future threats.

 Beta-Beast

-The Beta-Beast is a giant alien monster that first appeared in Godzilla #12 and was created by Doug Moench and Herb Trimpe.

-The Beta-Beast is a giant alien monster that was captured and augmented by the Warlords of the planet Beta.
-As the Beta-Beast was not strong enough to deal with the Mega-Monsters used by the Megan warlords, the Betans moved their base to Earth's Moon where they had it challenge Godzilla to see if he was able to fight the Mega-Monsters: Triax, Rhiahn and Krollar.
-The Beta-Beast was killed by Godzilla, proving to the Betan warlords that he might be able to destroy the Mega-Monsters.
+The Beta-Beast is a giant alien monster who was captured and augmented by the Warlords of the planet Beta.
+As the Beta-Beast is not strong enough to deal with the Mega-Monsters used by the Megan warlords, the Betans move their base to Earth's Moon, where they have the Beta-Beast challenge Godzilla.
+The Beta-Beast is killed by Godzilla, proving to the Betan warlords that he may be able to destroy the Mega-Monsters.

 Blip

-Blip is an electrical alien monster that first appeared in Tales to Astonish #15 and was created by Stan Lee, Jack Kirby, and Dick Ayers.

-The Blip is a giant alien monster composed of electrical energies.
+Blip is a giant alien monster composed of electrical energies.